 Karen Costello, PT

 Karen graduated with a Bachelor of Science Degree in Physical Therapy from the University of Illinois-Health Sciences Center in 1986.
 Since then her career has taken her to a variety of Physical Therapy settings including; hospital acute care, acute and sub-acute in-patient rehabilitation, out-patient orthopedics and home health care.
 After taking course work through Rehab Connections with Diane Fidler, Karen went on to complete a 200 plus hour certification course in Pilates mat and apparatus with Diane through the Core Pilates Teacher Training Program.
 Karen is also a Pilates Method Alliance Certified Pilates Teacher, as well as trained in the Be Activated technique.
 She has been teaching at Core since the fall of 2006.
 Karen has always had an interest in wellness and she has a special affection for working with the geriatric population.
 Karen believes it is never too late to get fit and she enjoys helping people of all ages achieve their wellness goals.
+Karen recently completed a Pfilates training course, and teaches pelvic floor fitness and rehabilitation through a series of scientifically-based, Pilates-inspired exercises.
 Besides doing Pilates, she enjoys running and she finished her first marathon at the age of 41.